ourmaninindia/ourmaninindia-2023/content/en/post/support-net-neutrality/index.md

 +++
-categories = ["Management", "open-source", "india"] date = 2017-07-12T20:37:15Z
+categories = ["India", "Management"] date = 2017-07-12T20:37:15Z
-description = "nternet neutrality is a big deal.
-It enables you, or anyone else, to complete at a true level playing field with large corporations." draft = false thumbnailImage = "net-neutrality.png" slug = "support-net-neutrality" tags = ["Management", "Open Source", "India"]
+description = "Internet neutrality is a big deal.
+It enables you, or anyone else, to complete at a true level playing field with large corporations." thumbnailImage = "net-neutrality.png" slug = "support-net-neutrality" tags = ["Management", "Open Source", "India"]